apache/pdfbox-docs/content/3.0/commandline.md

 | -silentPrint | | print without printer dialog box. |
 | -tray=\<tray> | | print using tray. |
 | -V, --version | | print version information and exit. |

+mediaSize and tray can only be combined when running on jdk 1.8.

 ## TextToPDF ##